+The Kohlmaier brothers made highly corona-compliant use of their courtyard to present their new series of seating furniture “Platforms” during VIENNA DESIGN WEEK.
+The location had a number of advantages: It was possible to toast, try out, and study the presented pieces from every angle.
+Kohlmaier is a Vienna institution and, together with its furniture creations, has been a partner of VIENNA DESIGN WEEK for years.
 For the Kohlmaier brothers, irony and a twinkle of the eye are not only indispensable in a time of crisis but, rather, essential to their cooperative understanding of design.
-Thus, the family company, which was founded in 1884, has always sought to develop its upholstered furniture in close cooperation with experts from the fields of architecture, design and art.
-The new series “Platforms” represents another such cooperative venture with the label Airture.
-The seating range, which can be extended by adding modular table, cushion and strap elements, is based on a platform, which lends the range its name.
+Thus, the family company, which was founded in 1884, has always sought to develop its upholstered furniture in close cooperation with experts from the fields of architecture, design, and art.
+The Platforms armchairs that were on show this year represent another such cooperation with the label Airture.
+The seating range, which can be extended by adding modular table, cushion, and strap elements, is based on a platform, which lends the range its name.
 This provides a basic framework upon which these cheerfully vibrant roommates can use the brightly colored basic concept to create countless variations.
-For example, the height of the piece of furniture can be chosen freely in line with its area of use: from ultra-low in private spaces to standard seating heights for waiting areas, foyers and meeting rooms.
-As with all Airture designs, this series also seeks to wittily question familiar patterns (of perception) – idiosyncratic, angular forms surprise with their extra-soft comfort and ultra-slender construction.
+For example, the height of the piece of furniture can be chosen freely in line with its area of use: from ultra-low in private spaces to standard seating heights for waiting areas, foyers, and meeting rooms.
+As with all Airture designs, this series also seeks to wittily question familiar patterns (of perception) – the idiosyncratic, angular forms surprise users with their extra-soft comfort and ultra-slender construction.